harshkanth/Becdeg-docs/docs/whybecdeg.md

 ## A name, a legacy, a philosophy

-BECDEG is more than an identity—it is the heart behind everything I do.
+BECDEG is more than an identity, it is the heart behind everything I do.

-Each letter carries the essence of six lives that shaped mine in unforgettable ways—my beloved companions who gave me love, loyalty, wisdom, and an unspoken promise of always being there.
+Each letter carries the essence of six lives that shaped mine in unforgettable ways, my beloved companions who gave me love, loyalty, wisdom, and an unspoken promise of always being there.

 - **B** for **Bunny** – the guardian soul, always watching, always guiding
 - **E** for **Elsa** – the graceful presence that whispered calm and clarity